-Journaling can be used to find answers to life’s difficult questions, to find peace with your past, to contemplate your future.
+Journaling can be used to find answers to life’s difficult questions, to find peace with your past, to contemplate your future, and to express your deepest feelings and desires.

 As a growth tool, it’s often helpful to have questions, or guided prompts, to help focus your thoughts and direct them inward.